SOFTS-London cocoa hits record high, coffee and sugar also up

-LONDON, Nov 13 (Reuters) - London cocoa futures on the ICE exchange set a new record high on Monday buoyed by further signs of shrinking supplies, while coffee and sugar prices also rose.
+NEW YORK, Nov 13 (Reuters) - London cocoa futures on the ICE exchange set a record high on Monday buoyed by further signs of shrinking supplies, while coffee and sugar prices also rose.

 COCOA